Alluseri/ai-dungeon-better-farmer/README.md

 ## Meta
 People might come here with the expected question of "why?", implying that ads were a good solution or something.
 Well, maybe.
 But:
-1. I can't use my web-browser to watch ads.
+1. I can't use my web browser to watch ads.
 I want to.
 2. I want to use an old build of AI Dungeon mobile app without ads.
 I can't(well, I do, thanks to AIDBF, doesn't matter).
 3. 10 actions per 20-30 seconds?
 For real?
 4. I can't use the AI Dungeon app to watch ads when I don't use a VPN, because I'm from Russia.

 ## Precautions
-Please, for God's sake, don't get too greedy.
+Please, for God's sake, don't be too greedy.
 It's highly unlikely the project will get outdated and abandoned in a matter of days, so, if you want to farm, do it passively. +300 actions per day at most.
 More will get you flagged and yeeted along with all your stories, so don't hold me responsible for this.

+## Mobile Support
+Not happening.

+Long answer as to why: It would be really difficult to implement a fully functional front-end application that would be able to simulate a full client communication cycle(in order to avoid flags due to "randomly emitted" packets), and also I would have to reverse the way the passwords are hashed/encrypted on login(I looked into it on voyageplay login system already).
+Alternatively, I could have patched the .apk to remove the whole watch-ad procedure, but that would probably be illegal and I wouldn't be able to disclose the source code, which would leave it highly untrusted.

+Short answer as to why: I'm lazy.

 # v2
 The userscript version, much more convenient and way more stable.